Spectacled caiman: Threats and conservation

-The spectacled caiman benefits from overhunting of competitive species which occupy the same home range, as this allows it to access resources normally lost to these other species.
+The spectacled caiman benefits from the removal of competitive species which occupy the same home range, as this allows it to access resources normally lost to these other species.
 Specimens that have been introduced to Cuba, Puerto Rico, and the United States negatively impact the native animals there.
 They are believed to have been the main reason for the likely extirpation of the Cuban crocodile (Crocodylus rhombifer) from the Isla de la Juventud, Cuba.
 The species has a similar diet to the black caiman (Melanosuchus niger) – both species eat mostly insects as juveniles and fish as adults.
 This causes interspecific competition, making it more difficult for the black caiman's population to recover.
 The spectacled caiman lives in parts of the Amazon rainforest that the black caiman was extirpated from.

 Conservation programs for this species are used in many countries.
 The most common form of conservation is the use of cropping, which consists of manually reducing the numbers of several wild and abundant species.
 Long-term effects of cropping have yet to be discovered; more surveys have been recommended.
 Farming or ranching programs have also been used as conservation efforts for the species, but seem to be more expensive and possibly less effective.
 A conservation program in Colombia, which existed from 2004 to 2006, bred spectacled caimans in captivity and released the young into the wild at one year old.
 A similar program released over 15,000 juveniles into wetlands from 2005 to 2009.
 Previously, Colombia restricted the exportation of spectacled caiman skins to ones shorter than 1.2 m, but as of 2011 there are now only size limits for some individual pieces of the skin, rather than the overall size of the skin.
 These limits are less effective, as large skins could accord with the size limits if cut and trimmed.
 According to the International Union for Conservation of Nature (IUCN), further surveys of the species would help with future conservation plans.

 The spectacled caiman is listed as a species of least concern on the IUCN Red List, due to its large range and population globally, following two assessments as threatened in 1986 and 1988.
 The subspecies C. c. crocodilus is on Appendix II of CITES, C. c. apaporiensis Appendix I, and C. c. fuscus Appendix II.